Lake Wenatchee Pedestrian Bridge

 Project Highlights

-State Parks will use this grant to build a pedestrian bridge in Lake Wenatchee State Park, dramatically transforming one of Washington’s most stunning and popular destinations.
-The bridge will link the northern and southern portions of the park, which are separated by the Wenatchee River.
-Sited at the previously disturbed location of an old abandoned roadway alignment, the new bridge and its approaches to existing trails will improve user safety and experience by allowing them to move freely between the more developed southern portion and the more natural northern portion without having to walk along a 1.1-mile stretch of State Route 207.
+Washington State Parks will use this grant to construct a pedestrian bridge over the Wenatchee River to safely link the north and south portions of Lake Wenatchee State Park.
+The new bridge and associated ADA approaches to existing trails will dramatically improve user safety and experience by allowing them to move freely between the more developed southern portion and the more natural northern portion of the park, without having to walk along a 1.1 mile stretch of the dangerous, non-ADA compliant highway 207.
+The primary recreational opportunity provided by this project is safe pedestrian access.

 Quick Facts